amuzetnoM/syndicate/src/ingest_bot/BLUEPRINT.md

 # Ingest Bot Blueprint

+> **Short Research Note:** This skeleton is the starting point for an ingest engine.
+Runtime keys and data directories are ignored via `.gitignore`; keep secrets out of the repository and use `.env` or a secrets manager.

 ## Goals
 - Provide a separate ingest service (not part of the main `run.py` loop) that can:
   - Poll or subscribe to realtime data sources (FRED, Rapid API feeds, MarketFlow, TradingEconomics, and yfinance fallback).